thomasaarholt/prism-em.github.io/installation.md

 ### Installing with setup.py

 To install the python package from the source code with `setup.py`, first [get the source code](#get-source-code).
-Then navigate to the top directory (the one with `setup.py`) and invoke either
+Then navigate to the top directory (the one with `setup.py`) and invoke either (*you should change the actual names of the paths to match your machine, this is just an example*)

 ~~~
 python3 setup.py build_ext --include-dirs=/usr/local/boost_1_60_0 install